bensnoozled/WinJiggle/README.md

 A jiggling windows python script

 ## Context
 I was having issues with ghosting on some older monitors that I use for IM clients and text files.
-This script jiggles the windows on the target monitors every so often so that the gh
+This script jiggles the windows on the target monitors every so often to make the ghosting less noticable.

 ## Requirements
 Python 3.6